Electric vehicle startup Rivian scores $1.3 billion investment from T.Rowe Price, others

 Cox Automotive Inc, owner of the Autotrader online automobile market and Kelley Blue Book car valuation service, invested $350 million in Rivian in September.

-Reporting by Ben Klayman in Detroit; Editing by Sonya Hepinstall and Dan Grebler
+Reporting by Ben Klayman in Detroit; Editing by Dan Grebler and Matthew Lewis